dhruvp/math-blog/_posts/2019-04-04-first-isomorphism-theorem.md

 <br />

-So $F$ effectively takes vectors in a 3D space and puts it onto a 2D space!
+So $F$ effectively takes vectors in a 3D space and squashes them onto a 2D space!
 You can think of it something like a what happens when you take a picture on your phone - you are taking a 3D space (the world you see), and collapsing it onto a 2D space (the camera sensor).

 <div class='image-block'>
     <img src='https://upload.wikimedia.org/wikipedia/commons/thumb/3/3b/Pinhole-camera.svg/1200px-Pinhole-camera.svg.png'>